CTCycle/FAIRS-Roulette-Player/README.md

 During training, the DQN agent learns to identify patterns within these sequences, and to select the actions associated with the highest Q-scores-signals of potentially more rewarding decisions.
 In doing so, FAIRS adapts sequence modeling techniques to the inherently random and structured nature of roulette outcomes, aiming to refine predictive accuracy in an environment defined by uncertainty.

+### 1.1 Project Status
+> **Work in Progress**: This project is still under active development.
+It will be updated regularly, but please be aware that you may encounter bugs, issues, or incomplete features as we refine the codebase.

 ## 2. FAIRSnet model
 FAIRSnet is a specialized neural network designed for roulette prediction within reinforcement learning contexts.
 Its core objective is forecasting the action most likely to yield the highest reward by analyzing the current state of the game, represented by a predefined series of recent outcomes (the perceived field).
 The model learns through interactions with the roulette environment, exploring multiple strategic betting options, including: